Asim Roy

 Asim’s brain theories

 Asim has published four theories of the brain.
-The first theory postulates that localist representation, as opposed to distributed representation, is used widely in the brain: A theory of the brain: localist representation is used widely in the brain.
+The first theory postulates that localist representation, as opposed to distributed representation, is widely used in the brain: A theory of the brain: localist representation is used widely in the brain.
 That implies that firings of neurons in the brain have “meaning and interpretation” on a stand-alone basis.
 The second theory postulates that grandmother cells are used widely in the brain: An extension of the localist representation theory: grandmother cells are also widely used in the brain.
 Grandmother cells are a special type of localist cells and represent complex concepts that are multimodal invariant.
 A third theory postulates that a purely abstract cognitive system exists in the brain at different levels of processing: The Theory of Localist Representation and of a Purely Abstract Cognitive System: The Evidence from Cortical Columns, Category Cells, and Multisensory Neurons.
 In 2008, Asim published a theory of the brain that postulates that there are parts of the brain that control other parts and thus control theoretic principles can be used to design and construct systems like the brain: Connectionism, controllers and a brain theory.
 These four theories invalidate many ideas of the current dominant theory of the brain called “Connectionism.”

 Phys.org reported on Asim’s brain theories